jgneff/openjdk/README.md

 ## ![Duke, the Java mascot, with arms akimbo](images/icon.png) OpenJDK Snap

-**Update:** Now supports older systems like Ubuntu 18.04 LTS and Fedora 28.
+**Update:** Now able to run as a Java Platform on older systems like Ubuntu 18.04 LTS and Fedora 28.

 This project builds [Snap packages](https://snapcraft.io) of OpenJDK directly from its [GitHub repositories](https://github.com/openjdk).
 OpenJDK is the official reference implementation of the Java Platform, Standard Edition.

 The resulting packages provide everything you need to develop a Java application on Linux, including all of the latest development tools, class libraries, API documentation, and source code of the Java Development Kit (JDK).

-Packages are available on each of following architectures for the latest JDK 15 general-availability release and the JDK 16 and 17 early-access builds:
+Packages are available for the latest JDK 15 general-availability release and the JDK 16 and 17 early-access builds on each of following architectures:

 | Release | amd64 | arm64 | armhf | i386 | ppc64el | s390x | Channel |
 |:-------:|:-----:|:-----:|:-----:|:----:|:-------:|:-----:|:------- |